-You’ll find lots of great beaches close to Bodelwyddan Castle.
+You’ll find lots of great beaches close to Bodelwyddan Castle such as Landscaped.

 The best things about the north shore are the splendid Victorian Pier nestling under the Great Orme, and the mile long promenade, an easy walk right to the far end of the Bay.

 There is not anything like so much sand as years ago but walking by the sea on the rounded stones is great fun.

 Lovely place to bring the kids.
 The sand part of the beach was small but very nice and relaxing.
 Sea is a lovely veiw , we even saw a jellyfish.
 Their are plenty of arcade machines for the children to enjoy and a lovely town with plenty shops.

 1st visit to Wales / resort.
 If you like a stroll after your evening dinner then look no further.
 Promenade set in beautiful surroundings.
 You can walk as short / far as you like taking a rest on the ample seating whenever you feel like it.
 Litter free give or talk the odd bit of dog mess.
 Enjoyed watching the fisherman at the end of the pier.
 Lots of free parking along the front.
 One note of caution.
 The seagulls can be a little too keen at times.

 This is a lovely area, but sadly there is very little sand on the beach unless the tide is out.